west757/PayLES/README.md

 - better css for border table scroll bar
 - uncomment les age limit check
 - error checking and validation for les variables
+- change main.py from debug when moving to prod

 3. Security Headers